Milovan1995/Milovan1995/README.md

 # Hello!

-I'm a software developer from Podgorica, Montenegro.
+I'm a software developer living in Podgorica, Montenegro.

 ## Technologies